lsthisloss/scraperHTML/README.md

-## scraperHTML simple tus.si catalogs scraper and pdf downloader using NodeJS in CommonJS style
+## Web scraper and pdf downloader using NodeJS in CommonJS style
 A simple web scraper following KISS principle
 ## Features